The City will commit its resources and personnel to address snow removal from the beginning of snowfall until all City roadways are cleared.

 Vehicles parked on a snow street must be removed by 9 AM.

 When a snow emergency is declared, notification is sent out many different ways.
 Residents should monitor the local news and news papers and are encouraged to sign up for:

 - eNews – email notification is sent through the City’s weekly eNews distribution list.
 Sign-up is free and easy – simply put your email in the sign-up window on the right side of the homepage.

 - Text Alerts – Sign up for CodeRED alerts

 - Social Media – follow the City’s Facebook page (@cityofbg); follow the City on Twitter (@cityofbg); follow the Snow Emergency Twitter account (@bgsnowemergency).
 When a snow emergency is declared, notification will be posted to all platforms.

 On Street Parking:

-Even if your street is not listed as a Snow Street, parking your vehicle off the street allows for a more efficient plowing process and crews to remove the snow from the entire street curb to curb.
+Even if your street is not listed as a Snow Street, parking your vehicle off the street allows for a more efficient plowing process, helping crews remove the snow from the entire street curb to curb.
 This is especially important when the City is receiving many snow storms in succession.

 Plowing snow to the middle of major streets

 At times, snow may be plowed to the middle of some of the wider major streets to prevent the buildup of snow along curbs, sidewalks and parking areas especially near downtown.
 This is especially important if several storms occur in quick succession.
 The City will haul out this snow as soon as possible.